jrlmx/sourdough/README.md

 ## Road to somekind of stability...

-Place the default starter(s) into their own unembeded directory or another repo, create a compilation/install script that checks the contents of the starters folder, if no starters are found - offer to download and place the default starters into the empty folder.
-This should prevent future issues like accidentally overwritting an user's existing starter(s) when updating their local repository to the newest version.
-Alternatively, change the "flux" starter name to "default" and add an entry in the .gitignore that includes all other subdirectories - less robust but easier to implement.
+Move the default starter(s) to a separate unembedded directory or a different repository.
+Develop a compilation or installation script to check the contents of the starters folder.
+If no starters are detected, prompt the user to move or download the default starters into the empty folder.
+This approach minimizes the risk of overwriting a user’s existing starter(s) when updating their local repository to the latest version.
+Alternatively, rename the "flux" starter to "default" and update the .gitignore to exclude all other subdirectories.
+This method is less robust but simpler to implement.

-Write tests... and more tests.
-Better command validation.
-Config.json schema - once it's "finalized".
+Write tests—and then write more tests.
+Improve command validation.
+Define a schema for config.json once its structure is finalized.
 Etc...

 ## Planned Features